shardqa/tvloop/docs/youtube_examples.md

 ## Create a News Channel

-Create a news channel with VLC player:
+Create a news channel with mpv player:

 ```bash
 # Create a news playlist